Regulatory and Legislative

 A “qualified student loan payment” is a payment made by an employee to repay a qualified education loan incurred by the employee to pay qualified higher education expenses.

-A qualified education loan is a loan (including a refinanced loan) taken by the employee solely to pay qualified higher education expenses
+A qualified education loan is a loan (including a refinanced loan) taken by the employee solely to pay qualified higher education expenses that

-To be considered a matching contribution made on account of a student loan payment, the same eligibility requirements, exclusions, vesting, and contribution rate must apply for both matching contributions on student loan repayments and matching contributions on deferrals.
+To be considered a matching contribution made on account of a student loan payment, the same eligibility requirements, exclusions, vesting, and contribution rate must apply for both matching contributions on student loan repayments and matching contributions on elective deferrals.

 Click here for a PDF copy of the article.